extremeshok/clamav-unofficial-sigs/README.md

 ## Description
 The clamav-unofficial-sigs script provides a simple way to download, test, and update third-party signature databases provided by Sanesecurity, FOXHOLE, OITC, Scamnailer, BOFHLAND, CRDF, Porcupine, Securiteinfo, MalwarePatrol.
 The package also contains cron, logrotate, and man files.

+MalwarePatrol Free/Delayed list support (as of May 2015)

 ### Please consider a donation to http://sanesecurity.com

+## Version 4.2.0 (updated 2015-05-13)
+ - eXtremeSHOK.com Maintenance
+ - Replace annoying si_ , mbl_,  ss_  with actual names ie. securiteinfo_ malwarepatrol_ sanesecurity_
+ - Complete rewrite of malwarepatrol support, full support for Free/Delayed clamav ;-P
+   Note: malware patrol requires you to create a free account and add your "purchase" code to the config.
+ -

 ## Version 4.1.0
    - eXtremeSHOK.com Maintenance